avinashkanaujiya/tm-scripts/QWEN.md

 To use any script in this collection:
 1. Install the [TamperMonkey browser extension](https://www.tampermonkey.net/)
-2. Navigate to the specific .js file in this repository
+2. Navigate to the specific .js file in the `scripts` directory of this repository
 3. Copy the entire content of the file
 4. In TamperMonkey, click on "Add a new script"
 5. Replace the default content with the copied code